6 Matrices

 6.1 Adding Matrices

-In order to add matrices, they must be compatible, meaning that they must have same number of rows and columns.
+In order to add or subtract matrices, they must be compatible, meaning that they must have same number of rows and columns.

 6.2 Subtracting Matrices